-Once we internalise that, it becomes clear that we have the power to be happy regardless of our circumstances.
+Once we internalize that, it becomes clear that we have the power to be happy regardless of our circumstances.

 “We’re tight-fisted with property and money, yet think too little of wasting time, the one thing about which we should all be the toughest misers.” — Seneca